 As equal to zero, these vanishing quantities must be ignored in the calculation, as they find themselves added to or removed from some effective quantity; but, as we have just seen, they are nonetheless interesting relations to know, relationships which are determined by the law of continuity which the system of auxiliary quantities is subjected to in its changes.
-Now, to easily grasp this law of continuity, it is easy to perceive that one is obliged to consider the quantities in question at some distance from the term where they vanish entirely, if not they would only offer the indefinite relationship of zero to zero; but this distance is arbitrary and has as its only object to judge more easily the relationships which exist among these vanishing quantities: these are the relationships that one has in view in looking at infinitely small quantities as absolutely null, and not those which exist among quantities which are not yet brought to the term of their disappearance.
-These, which I have named indefinitely small, are not at all destined to themselves take part in the envisaged calculation from the point of view of which we are dealing at this moment, but employed only to aid the imagination, and to indicate the law of continuity which determines the ratios and any relationships among the vanishing quantities to which they correspond.
+Now, to easily grasp this law of continuity, it is easy to feel that one is obliged to consider the quantities in question at some distance from the term where they vanish entirely, if not they would only offer the indefinite relationship of zero to zero; but this distance is arbitrary and has as its only object to judge more easily the relationships which exist among these vanishing quantities: these are the relationships that one has in view in looking at infinitely small quantities as absolutely null, and not those which exist among quantities which are not yet brought to the term of their disappearance.
+These, which I have named indefinitely small, are not at all destined to themselves take part in the envisaged calculation from the point of view of which we are dealing at this moment, but employed only to aid the imagination, and to indicate the law of continuity which determines the ratios and any relationships among the vanishing quantities to which they respond.

-Thus, following this hypothesis, in the proportion MZ : RZ :: TP : MP, the quantities represented by MZ and RZ are indeed supposed to be absolutely equal to zero; but since it is their ratio that we need, it is necessary, to determine the equality of this ratio with TP / MP, to consider the indefinitely small quantities which correspond to these null quantities, not with the aim of introducing them into the calculation, but to bring them in under the denomination of MZ and RZ, the vanishing quantities which are their last values.
+Thus, following this hypothesis, in the proportion MZ : RZ :: TP : MP, the quantities represented by MZ and RZ are indeed supposed to be absolutely equal to zero; but since it is their ratio that we need, it is necessary, to determine its equality with TP / MP, to consider the indefinitely small quantities which correspond to these null quantities, not to introduce them into the calculation, but to bring them in under the denomination of MZ and RZ, the vanishing quantities which are their least values.

-45. These expressions MZ, RZ thus represent null quantities, and we can employ them under the forms MZ, RZ, rather than under the common form 0, only because if we employed them in effect under this latter form, we could no longer separate, in the operations where they are found mixed, their diverse origins, that is, the diverse indefinitely small quantities to which they correspond.
-Therefore, the consideration of this, at least mentally, is necessary to grasp the law of continuity which determines the sought-for ratio of vanishing quantities that they have for limits, and by consequence it is essential not to lose sight of them and instead to characterize them by expressions which prevent confusing them.
+45. These expressions MZ, RZ thus represent null quantities, and we can employ them under the forms MZ, RZ, rather than under the common form 0, only because if we employed them in effect under this latter form, we could no longer separate, in the operations where they are found mixed, their diverse origins, that is, what are the diverse indefinitely small quantities to which they correspond.
+Therefore, the consideration, at least mental, of this, is necessary to grasp the law of continuity which determines the sought ratio of vanishing quantities that they have for limits, and by consequence it is essential to not lose sight of them and characterize them by expressions which prevent confusing them.